Genaina/Formalise23/README.md

-# NIER23
+# EDGE - An ExtenDed Goal modElling paradigm for self-adaptive (SAS) systems

-We propose EDGE, an ExtenDed Goal modElling paradigm for self-adaptive (SAS) systems.
+We propose EDGE, an ExtenDed Goal modElling paradigm for self-adaptive systems (SAS).
 The EDGE notation - shown below - provides support for the specification of goal variants, properties, status and dependencies, and allows the automated synthesis of goal controllers for the goal management layer of SAS.

 ![EDGE Notation](EDGENotation.svg)